 Studio Gang completes San Francisco’s CCA expansion: a hotbed of art, engineering and sustainability

-The expansion on the California College of the Arts Campus in San Francisco is completed amid interdisciplinary contaminations, ecological awareness and sophisticated structural solutions.
+The expansion of the California College of the Arts campus in San Francisco is completed amidst interdisciplinary intertwining, ecological awareness and sophisticated structural solutions.

 The California College of the Arts (CCA) in San Francisco is an institution founded during the Arts and Crafts movement at the beginning of the 20th century which today embraces 34 artistic disciplines including design, jewellery, ceramic, textile and metal arts, architecture and animation.
 A hotbed of creativity that today is enriched with new workshop and education spaces, thanks to the extension designed by Studio Gang that complements the existing infrastructure.